Resurgent Lambert series with characters

 When $\chi_{r_1}$ is the trivial character, as in \eqref{eq:Lam2}, we obtain

 where again we note that for $s\in \mathbb{N}$ the sum of first term and the summand with $k=s-1$ must be understood as the finite limit \eqref{eq:s2Int}.

 Given the general asymptotic expansion \eqref{eq:XiAsyP}, we immediately notice that something peculiar happens for parameters $s_1,s_2 \in\mathbb{Z}$.
-The location in \eqref{eq:TZ} of the trivial zeroes of $L(\chi_r,s)$ shows that the asymptotic expansion \eqref{eq:XiAsyP} {\em terminates} after finitely many terms when
+As reviewed in \eqref{eq:TZ}, similarly to the well-known trivial zeroes of the Riemann zeta function, $\zeta(-2n)$ with $n\in \mathbb{N}$ and $n>0$, we have that the $L$-function $L(\chi_r,s)$ has trivial zeroes located at